arjun21k/arjun21k.github.io/_pages/about.md

 <link rel="stylesheet" type="text/css" media="all" href="assets/css/about_page.css" />

 Hello!
-I'm Arjun, a third year Ph.D. student in the Computer Science department at University of California, Merced.
+I'm Arjun, a third-year Ph.D. student in the Computer Science department at the University of California, Merced.
 I am fortunate to be advised by Prof. [Xiaoyi Lu](https://sites.ucmerced.edu/luxi){:target="_blank"} and my research interests include virtualization, cloud computing, and storage systems.
 Currently, I am working on projects related to storage disaggregation and persistent memory.

 # News